District Science Day (District 12)(DSD)

 - District Science Day (DSD) is affiliated with the Ohio Academy of Science.
 Students in grades 5 to 12 who wish to participate in the State Science Day (SSD)

 of the Ohio Academy of Science must receive a Superior rating at an

 affiliated District Science Day of the same year.
-A full listing of
+A map of the different

 Please E-mail any comments or suggestions to email@example.com.